-A lot of retailers write me about their fears.
+A lot of retailers write to me about their fears.
 Fear of not doing enough to gain market share.
 Fear of not having the training they need.
 Fear of Amazon.
 Fear of having to close the family business.
+Fear of the worst-case scenario.

 If you have a fear, then this post is for you.